moby/moby/docs/reference/run.md

     $ docker run -it --oom-kill-disable ubuntu:14.04 /bin/bash

 The container has unlimited memory which can cause the host to run out memory and require killing system processes to free memory.
+The `--oom-score-adj` parameter can be changed to select the priority of which containers will be killed when the system is out of memory, with negative scores making them less likely to be killed an positive more likely.

 ### Kernel memory constraints